-No one is born a good people manager, yet we often expect new managers to be good at managing a team within a relatively short period of time (just a few years) sometimes without proper training or coaching.
-From my experiences, being a good people manager will not happen by itself.
-It takes a burning desire to be good at it and years of practice.
+No one is born a good people manager, yet we often expect new managers to be good at it within a relatively short time (between one to two years) and sometimes without proper training or coaching.
+People management is a specialty, just like being an engineer, a doctor, a lawyer, a teacher.
+It often takes years of learning and practice to be good at it.
+From my experience, being a good people manager will not happen by itself.
+It takes a burning desire and years of practice to be good at it.

 The book has 21 chapters and divides into two main parts.
 The first part is about being someone worth following.
 I believe that to be a good people manager, you should try to be the best version of yourself as a human being.
 I understand that there is no single definition of the best human being, and each culture offers different nuances; however, across cultures, there are fundamental values that we think each of us (humans) should have.

 In part two, I discuss different aspects of people management that you may need to know to be successful from “how to earn the trust and confidence of your team,” “let them be themselves at work,” to “how to prepare for an interview,” etc. These recommendations are a result of my actual working experience over the years.
 I include as many real-life examples as possible; however, to protect the confidentiality, all names are pseudonyms.

 For most chapters, I try to answer three simple questions:

 – What is the topic/concept?

 – Why is it important?